molily/molily.de/_posts/2019-02-03-testing-angular.md

 1. Create an instance of the class, then call the `transform` method.

-  This way is useful for testing Pipes without dependencies.
+  This way is suitable for testing Pipes without dependencies.
 2. Set up a `TestBed`, obtain the pipe instance, then call the `transform` method.

-  This way is useful for testing Pipes with Service dependencies.
+  This way allows to test Pipes with Service dependencies.
 Either we provide the original dependencies, writing an integration test.
 Or we provide fake dependencies, writing a unit test.
 3. Set up a `TestBed`.
 Render a host Component that uses the Pipe.
-Then check the text content.
+Then check the text content in the DOM.

-  This testing setup closely mimics how the Pipe is used eventually.
+  This testing setup closely mimics how the Pipe is used in practice.
 It is suitable for Pipes with Service dependencies.

 ### Testing simple Pipes

 The `HelloPipe` does not have any dependencies.
 We opt for the first way, a unit test which examines the single instance.

-We create a Jasmine test suite.
-In a `beforeEach` block, we create an instance of the `HelloPipe`.
+First, we create a Jasmine test suite.
+In a `beforeEach` block, we create an instance of `HelloPipe`.
 In the specs, we scrutinize the `transform` method.

 ```typescript
 describe('HelloPipe', () => {